-Sinapi Aba decided to call its roving agents "Mobile Bankers" with the view that they would perform financial transactions in the field.3 Sinapi's "mobile bankers" enable customers to open a Sinapi account, and deposit and withdraw cash from their accounts remotely.
+Sinapi Aba decided to call its roving agents "Mobile Bankers" with the view that they would perform financial transactions in the field.
+Sinapi's "mobile bankers" enable customers to open a Sinapi account, and deposit and withdraw cash from their accounts remotely.
 Withdrawals usually take 24 hours, as the request needs to be validated at the branch before the "mobile banker" can take the cash back to the client in the field.
 Initially, the system was purely manual, with "mobile bankers" using passbooks and hand-

-2 Although mentioned here as part of the overall Sinapi Aba digital strategy, SMS banking initiated by the client does not pertain to the model "Mobile as a tool" SMS banking will be discussed in future toolkits which pertain to mobile banking.
+2 Although mentioned here as part of the overall Sinapi Aba digital strategy, SMS banking initiated by the client does not pertain to the model "Mobile as a tool" SMS banking will be discussed in future toolkits which per

 3 Although called "mobile bankers", these roving agents do not pertain to mobile banking nor agency banking model since they are Sinapi's staff and not that of MNO or provider and perform transactions on behalf of clients.
 No e-money nor e-wallet is involved in this model.
-We decided to keep the word "mobile bankers" throughout this case study since Sinapi uses that word but it should be clear to the reader that those "mobile bankers" are indeed roving agents and staff of Sinapi. written receipts.
-Through MicroLead, Sinapi tested and rolled-out POS devices, which allowed "mobile bankers" to record transactions in real time in the field and print receipts, thus increasing efficiency and transparency towards clients.
-POS devices, however, were found to be expensive, so Sinapi is now piloting multifunctional phones to support roving staff not yet using POS devices.
-Today, out of more than 400 "mobile bankers" staff, approximately 130 use POS devices and 90 use multifunctional phones (in pilot phase), with the remaining still using paper.
+We decided to keep the word "mobile bankers" throughout this case study since Sinapi uses that word but it should be clear to the reader that those "mobile bankers" are indeed roving agents and staff of Sinapi.